 The University has mandatory reading placement.
-Based on their SAT Critical Reading (SATR) or ACT Reading (ACTR) score and/or transfer credit, some students will be required to take an entry-level reading course.
+Based on their SAT Critical Reading (SATR) or ACT Reading (ACTR) score, SAT Evidence-Based Reading and Writing (EBRW) section score, and/or transfer credit, some students will be required to take an entry-level reading course.
 Students without information will need to take a reading placement test in Academic Skills.

-Students will place into one of three reading levels:
+Students will place into one of two reading levels:

 - University Level indicates that the student is capable of reading independently and ready to enroll in reading-intense college courses.